 South Dakota Collateral Source Rule

 The Collateral Source Rule in South Dakota prevents the reduction of a plaintiff’s damage award by amounts received from sources independent of the defendant, like insurance.
 As per South Dakota Codified Laws section 21-3-12, the rule aims to ensure that defendants bear the full cost of their negligent actions.
-Like many state, South Dakota exempts certain governmental benefits from the rule.
+Like many states, South Dakota exempts certain governmental benefits from the rule.

 Requirement for an Expert in Malpractice Lawsuit in South Dakota